sportstalk247/sdk-android-kotlin/README.md

             handle = testUser.handle!!
          )
       ).await()
    }

+	// Once joined, the developer may immediately access the join response's `eventscursor.events` field, which contains an initial list of messages of the chat room val initialMessages: List<ChatEvent> = joinResponse.eventscursor?.events ?: listOf()
+	// ex. display in UI the initial chat messages/events

    // Now that the test user has joined the room, setup reactive subscription to event updates
    // Below returns a Flow<List<ChatEvent>>
    chatClient.allEventUpdates(
      chatRoomId = testChatRoom.id!!,